 I have two rules when it comes to a centerpiece:

 - Not so big or busy that there’s no place to put plates, glasses, salt and pepper and all the other things you need when you eat.

+I’m going to share an easy DIY centerpiece using jars or glasses you can make in just a few minutes.
 I have a table that is narrow so I have to keep my centerpieces small unless I want my guests to eat on their laps.
-I’ve used wood boxes and antlers in the past.
+I’ve used a wood box as a centerpiece and antlers as a centerpiece in the past.
 This year I used wine glasses to make candle holders and a wood baguette pan.
 Get the details below.